St. Margaret's Church, Wychling, Kent

 The church is the gathering place for the Community of St Margaret COSM, which is a dispersed community of people who care for God’s creation and seek to live in sustainably in His created world.

-Standard opening time: Open every day from Easter–October from 10 am–4 pm.
-Limited opening during winter - please see website – special arrangements can be made with Hospitaller.
+Standard opening time: Generally open every day from Easter–October from 10 am–3 pm.
+Please check with the website for occasional closures and limited opening during winter.
+Special arrangements can be made with Hospitaller.

-BCP Evensong 1st Sunday of month from May to October.
+Evensong 1st Sunday of month 5.30 pm from May to October.

 Wild Church – outdoor worship with campfire and Eco theme 2nd Saturday of the month 10 am–12 noon April–October.
 Other services and events updated on Website